GuidesWikiWhat Is TDP, Factors, Overclocking & Guide

 Key Takeaways

-• TDP isn’t used as a value to determine the power draw but rather as a value to determine the heat dissipated by a processor or graphics card.
+• TDP isn’t used to determine the power draw but rather as a value to determine the heat dissipated by a processor or graphics card.

 • Lithography, ambient temperatures, and how manufacturers calculate TDP value are a few factors that affect the TDP of a component.

 • Lower TDP doesn’t always mean more efficiency.
-Testing components for their performance-per-watt value is important before making a purchase.
+Testing components for their performance-per-watt value is essential before making a purchase.

 What Is TDP?